Discover the many MasterClass alternatives that have given creative professionals access to knowledge to advance their skills.

 - One-month free trial

 - After the trial period, users must pay a subscription of $29.99 per month if billed monthly or $19.99 per month if billed annually.
-This includes an all-access pass to all classes and perks that are included in LinkedIn Premium
+This includes an all-access pass to all classes and perks in LinkedIn Premium.

-LinkedIn Learning is a possible MasterClass alternative for those who are active on LinkedIn.
+LinkedIn Learning is a possible MasterClass alternative for those active on LinkedIn.
 Most, however, will find that another paid or free MasterClass alternative serves them better.
 Read our LinkedIn Learning review.

 Some popular courses include: